miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 - Darwinix provides the Jupyter environment that both Pipulate and Botifython can utilize.
 - Pipulate extends the basic environment with web development capabilities and SEO tools, which Botifython then leverages for commercial applications.
 - Botifython takes the FOSS nature of Pipulate and adapts it for commercial use, creating a pathway for professional and private applications of the technology.

+## Projects Build Upon Each Other In Layers

 This diagram illustrates how these projects build upon each other, starting from a common base and progressively adding features and capabilities.
 Darwinix